 Q. Are all trainers currently accredited FDR Practitioners working in the field?

 Mediation Institute trainers are all accredited FDR Practitioners and they currently work with clients providing Family Dispute Resolution Services.
 Our trainers work with Interact Support and may also provide their services through another not-for-profit or independent business.
 They say that if you can’t do, teach.
 That is not true with regards to Mediation Institute.

 Our policy is “If you can’t do, you can’t teach for Mi” Joanne Law, Director of Studies

-You can pay for your course with Mediation Institute over instalments of up to 12 months.
+You can pay for your course with Mediation Institute over installments of up to 12 months.
 The usual plans are $1,200 a month for 10 months or $1,500 a month for 8 months.
 The smallest monthly payment we can accept is $1,000 a month.
-If you are looking to space you payments out for longer than 12 months consider education finance.
+If you are looking to space your payments out for longer than 12 months consider education finance.